ubccr/ccrdocs/pages/policies/support.md

 - ***Infrastructure (co-location) fee:**
     - CCR charges a one-time fee for the infrastructure to run your compute node (rack space, cables, Ethernet network switches, electricity and cooling).
     - The co-location per rack "u" fee is based on the standard slot of a compute rack.
 If machines purchased are more than 1 “u”, the infrastructure charge is multiplied.
-For example, if the machine you purchase takes up 2 “u” in rack space, the infrastructure charge is $630.
+For example, if the machine you purchase takes up 2 “u” in rack space, the infrastructure charge is $630 (if paying with internal State, RF, UBF, or FSA funds).
     - This one-time charge goes towards cost-sharing of the infrastructure used to house and support your equipment (rack, network switches, cabling, physical installation and maintenance).

 - **Support:**